mitsuhasasxc/mlai-berkeley-pracapp-coupons/README.md

 We have to analyze the details and figure out what is the Possibility that someone will accept a coupon offered

-We will create a design that will show
+We will create a design that will show:
-1.
+1. How many people have accepted coupons
+2. How many coupons does a person accept